 Nobody sleeps better than those who have been active during the day.
 It’s difficult to fall asleep with ease when you still feel energised inside; try to get a sufficient amount of exercise while you’re awake, however, and it should be way easier to fall asleep.

 Just try not to exercise too late, though, as this might boost your brain back into wake up mode.
-Have a look at this article if you need some extra motivation to get moving and start to look forward to way more energy in the mornings.

 Next: Do something calming

 How many times have you heard that you should avoid using your phone or being on your laptop before going to bed?
 It’s easier said than done, though, and especially when you’re used to checking the news and making sure that the world is still standing before tucking in.